Monroe Township, Middlesex County, New Jersey: Roads and highways

 As of May 2010, the township had a total of 175.97 mi of roadways, of which 138.33 mi were maintained by the municipality, 33.78 mi by Middlesex County and 2.52 mi by the New Jersey Department of Transportation and 1.34 mi by the New Jersey Turnpike Authority.

 Major highways serving Monroe Township include the New Jersey Turnpike (Interstate 95), Route 32 and Route 33.
-Exit 8A of the Turnpike is located on the western edge of Monroe Township, with a nine-lane toll gate featuring a "modified" double trumpet interchange (with a few ramps continuing into South Brunswick Township).
+Exit 8A of the Turnpike is located on the western edge of Monroe Township, with a nine-lane toll gate featuring a "modified" double trumpet interchange (with a few ramps continuing into South Brunswick).
 A number of county routes pass through Monroe Township, including County Route 535, County Route 527, County Route 522, County Route 625, County Route 619, County Route 615, County Route 614, County Route 613 and County Route 612.

 Other limited-access roads that are accessible outside the municipality include Interstate 195 in neighboring Millstone Township and the Garden State Parkway in bordering Old Bridge Township.

 The New Jersey Turnpike Authority had proposed to build two roads that were to pass through Monroe.
 The first was the Driscoll Expressway which was to start from the Garden State Parkway at exit 80 in South Toms River and end 3 mi north of exit 8A along the turnpike in South Brunswick.
 This project was terminated in the 1980s.
 The other was a west–east spur, Route 92.
-It would have started at U.S. Route 1 just north of the intersection with Ridge Road in the township of South Brunswick and ended at the Exit 8A toll gate in Monroe Township.
-However, this was cancelled on December 1, 2006, and the Authority instead focused on the Turnpike widening between Exit 6 and Exit 8A.
+It would have started at U.S. Route 1 just north of the intersection with Ridge Road in South Brunswick and ended at the Exit 8A toll gate in Monroe Township.
+However, this was cancelled on December 1, 2006, and the Authority instead focused on the turnpike widening between Exit 6 and Exit 8A.